 Now you have gotten to the point where you and your makeup artist have discussed their policies and you understand their pricing structure.
 The question is, are bridal trials really worth the money and time?
 Let’s go over some pros and cons of bridal trials so you can accurately make a decision with these things in mind!

-Pros of Bridal Trials
+Pros of Bridal Previews

 - You will get to meet your artist in person before the wedding.
 Meeting someone face to face is a great way to see if you two will work together well!